 Other points of interest include the 100 year old Grotto Point Lighthouse, the Fairy Bower Sea Pool, Manly Dam, and a visit to the Manly markets.

 When visitors discover Manly they return time and again, so early booking is recommended.
-You can choose from backpacker hostels and budget hotels, to self-catering apartments, B&Bs and guest houses, holiday-lets, private villas and hi-end 5-star hotels.
+You can choose from backpacker hostels and budget hotels, to self-catering apartments, B&Bs and guest houses, holiday-lets, private villas and hi-end hotels.

 Although the recommended best times to visit Sydney are September to November inclusive, and March to May inclusive, with so much to see and do in this fabulous city – any time can be the best time.